 FINDING: SATISFIED WITH CONDITIONS.
-At locations where screening of abutting properties is required and/or proposed, the application originally proposed sight-obscuring fencing and hedge.
+At locations where screening of abutting properties is required and/or proposed, the application is proposing sight-obscuring fencing and hedge.
 Note: the residential standards specify that the fencing is not to be chain link.
-With the revised proposal to provide sight-obscuring screening with only vegetation along the west property line, a condition of approval requires temporary screening materials until the sight-obscuring vegetation matures to the point of achieving sight-obscuring screening.

 3. The retention of existing trees and natural areas that may be incorporated in the development of the project.
 The existing grade should be preserved to the maximum practical degree.
 Existing trees shall be provided with a watering area equal to at least one-half the crown area.